 Are you looking for a good hike in the Bend, Oregon area with views of some fantastic waterfalls?
-Well if you are grab your hydration pack and other gear and head out to Tumalo Falls!
+Well if you are grab your favorite Hydration Pack or Hydroflask and other gear and head out to Tumalo Falls!

 Located in the Deschutes National Forest, Tumalo Creek flows into the Deschutes River just north of Bend.
 Tumalo Falls is a day use area on Tumalo Falls Road, 12 miles west of Bend.
 To get there follow Franklin Ave. west from downtown Bend through the park to Galveston Road, which then turns into Skyliner Drive (paved).
 Immediately after crossing Tumalo Creek, turn left onto Road 4603 (gravel).
 Drive 2.5 miles to the Tumalo Falls parking area.
 The road is closed in winter, but then Tumalo Falls is more of a summer spot anyway.

 There is a picnic area, toilet, and an uphill path to a falls overlook.
 There are also trailheads for numerous hiking and mountain biking trails in the area.
 There is a $5 per day use fee, or you’ll need a forest park permit, a Northwest Forest Pass or one of the various forest service passes available to park here.
 Here is a link to a U.S. Forest Service website that describes some of the various passes available so you can choose the best option for you.
 Recreation Passes of the Northwest.